Effective date: June 15, 2022

 - The right of restriction.
 You have the right to request that we restrict the processing of your Personal Data.

 - The right to data portability.
-You have the right to be provided with a copy of the Personal Data we have on you in a structured, machine-readable and commonly used format and for United for Global Mental Health to transfer those Personal Data to another Controller.
+You have the right to be provided with a copy of the Personal Data we have on you in a structured, machine-readable and commonly used format and for City Mental Health Alliance to transfer those Personal Data to another Controller.

 - The right to withdraw consent.
-You also have the right to withdraw your consent at any time where United for Global Mental Health relied on your consent to process your Personal Data.
+You also have the right to withdraw your consent at any time where City Mental Health Alliance relied on your consent to process your Personal Data.